Irish Traditional Music Tune Index

 As tune #65 in [D&M] Arthur Warren Darley and Patrick Joseph McCall.
 The Darley and McCall Collection of Traditional Irish Music. [available]

 As tune #84 in [CRE 2] Breandán Breathnach.
-Ceol Rince na hÉireann 2.
+Ceol Rince na hÉireann 2. [available]

 If you are considering using the above transcriptions to help you learn this tune, I invite you to check these practical Tips for Learning Irish Traditional Music.
 See also: So why do you bother indexing books and abc?

-Year of the oldest source for this tune, considering the recordings and transcriptions listed above (note that I concentrate on sources after 1900): 1907
+Year of the oldest source for this tune, considering only the recordings and transcriptions listed above (note that I concentrate on sources after 1900): 1907